JuliaMolSim/AtomsBase.jl/docs/src/interface.md

 ## Core Interface

-A minimal implementation of the `AtomsBase` interface is read-only and must overload the functions listed as follows.
+A minimal implementation of the `AtomsBase` interface is read-only and must implement methods for the functions listed as follows.

 - `Base.length(system)`
 - `Base.getindex(system, i)`